philc/book-notes/relationships/the happy sleeper - heather turgeon.md

   * When they start school their sleep will be disrupted.
 Hold on to your predictable structure.
 * Moving
   * Maintain as much familiarity as possible.
-  * Visit the new home a few times to try lay there, before you do a hard cutover.
+  * Visit the new home a few times to try lying there, before you do a hard cutover.
 * Guests visiting the house
   * If you need to have the kid sleep with you to make room for guests, tell them this is a special occasion.